ROBERT-MCDOWELL/almobine/README.md

 # almobine
-Science of the law of GOD
+Science linking prime numbers and the law of Creation